Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "I’d like to meet them," he declared.

 "We can... probably arrange that."
 Byron frowned in furious calculation.
-"I guess we can postpone the mission launch by a day…"
+"I guess we can postpone the mission launch by a day..."

 "Too bad my schedule’s not so flexible," Sartori told him.
 "But let me know when they get back, hmm?"